MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 - Discussion / Viewing: What can mapping do?
 - [Presentation](http://mimionuoha.github.io/digitalmapping/weekone/#/): a quick history of mapping; analog vs digital vs web; how web mapping works; what maps do*
 - Demonstration: A simple web map (Leaflet.js)**ASSIGNMENTS**:
-- Read: "Mappings", Jeremy W. Craven (from Wiley-Blackwell Companion to Cultural Geography)
+- Read: "Mappings", Jeremy W. Crampton (from Wiley-Blackwell Companion to Cultural Geography)
 - Create a map:
 	- Change the [location](http://www.latlong.net/)
 	- Use Leaflet.js, load tiles from [Stamen](http://maps.stamen.com/#toner-lite/12/37.7707/-122.3781), [CartoDB](https://cartodb.com/basemaps/) or any other basemap provider